 While Jeff does clearly designate this program for intermediate and advanced lifters, it secludes most beginners and some intermediate lifters looking for a well designed program that builds muscle and strength.

-If you’re a beginner lifter with less than 2 years of strength training experience), then I recommend starting with the Fitbod app (click to get 3 free workouts), which will base your workouts on your ongoing performance in the gym.
+If you’re a beginner lifter with less than 2 years of strength training experience), then I recommend starting with the Fitbod app (click to try free workouts), which will base your workouts on your ongoing performance in the gym.
 The app takes into consideration hundreds of data points that learns how you should be progressing based on your logged training history.

 NOT IDEAL FOR HOME GYMS OR WITH LIMITED EQUIPMENT